It’s World Pi Day! And I’m sharing a Mini Pi Day Unit Study with you.

 - Pi to One Million Digits (Math Books for Children) by David McAdams

-The Music of Pi
+Study the Music of Pi

 Someone even decided to set pi to music.
 Here you can hear what pi sounds like.
 Fugue on Pi by Greg Ristow.
+You can also learn about the Circle of Fifths as part of your World Pi Day music study.

-Pi Challenges
+Pi Math Challenges

-Pi is fun to explore.
-It can be a good challenge to see how many digits a student can memorize.
 Here is a Pi Challenge to play which can help to build memorization skills.
 This one is even more challenging in that it requires a student to think ahead and consider if the next number is higher or lower than the one shown.
 While this typing test helps a student to build both their typing skills and memorization skills.

-Pi Day Unit Study
+Pi Day Unit Study Printable

 What is your favorite fun fact about Pi?
 Share in comments.